GNOME/libadwaita/doc/migrating-between-development-versions.md

 ### Adapt to Stylesheet Changes

+### Stop using the `.sidebar` style class

+The `.sidebar` style class is now deprecated, although still works for compatibility reasons.
+The main use case - adjusting the background color of [class@Gtk.ListBox] and [class@Gtk.ListView] - can now be done with the `.navigation-sidebar` style class on those widgets instead, along with adjusting the item selection style.
+The border can be replicated by manually adding a [class@Gtk.Separator].

 #### Adapt to the `popover.combo` style removal

 The `.combo` popover style class has been removed.
 Use `.menu` instead.
 You may